ukurumbail/iterative_catalyst_design/README.md

-iterative_catalyst_design
+# *iterative_catalyst_design*
 ==============================

 A software package that predicts improved catalysts based on experimental and computational data.

 Usage:

-(1) Extracting Raw Data
+## (1) Extracting Raw Data

+Raw data from our reactors typically contains lots of meta-data such as reactor logs.
+The first step is to extract the meaningful data from the raw data folders.
+Some defitions:

+* Reaction: One run of the 6-flow system.
+Data for any given reaction is accessible from ./data/raw/ with each reaction folder named by the reaction ID #.
+* Reactor: One reactor.
+The 6-flow system has 6 reactors so 1 reaction can contain data from 6 reactors.

+The data for all reactors for a given reaction are stored in a common Excel file in the raw data folder.

-Raw data contains lots of meta-data and reactor operating condition data.
-The first step is to extract the meaningful data from the raw data.
-In our case, each reaction has 6 reactors.
-You can do this for as many reactions as you want to create a dataset.
-The list of reactions you put should be stored at "./data/raw/Runs_To_Analyze" as a .txt file with a format identical to the ones already there.
+The list of reactions you wish to bring in for a given processed dataset should be stored at "./data/raw/Runs_To_Analyze" as a .txt file with a format identical to the ones already there.

 For example:

-python ./src/data/make_dataset.py "Round 8 Predictions.txt" Round8-Standardized --cleanup=True --averaging=True
+`python ./src/data/make_dataset.py "Round 8 Predictions.txt" Round8-Standardized --cleanup=True --averaging=True`

 will take the file "./data/raw/Runs_To_Analyze/Round 8 Predictions.txt", load in the raw datafiles with folder names listed in that text file and parse through the raw data to create your dataset.